Treatment Of Little League Elbow: 3 Expert Tips

 Clinical Pearl

 One key factor in injury prevention for baseball players falls outside of the pitching mechanics.
-Deceleration forces of overhead throwing reach 1.5 times body weight applied to the rotator cuff.
+Deceleration forces of overhead throwing reach 1.5 times the body weight applied to the rotator cuff.
 (1) These muscles, specifically the infraspinatus, may need up to 4 days to recover.
-(2) Download the infographic below to help these youth athletes and their parents understand why rest is necessary to ensure an injury-free season.
+(2)

 Wouldn’t it be great to have all of this information in one concise protocol that you can access 24/7 and use to educate your patients in seconds?

-And not only will you have access to our protocol for Little League Elbow, but you’ll have access to 98 other conditions as well.
+You will also have access to our protocol for Little League Elbow and 98 other conditions.

 ChiroUp exists to make you the top provider in your community.
-2020 is the year to take your practice to new heights, and we want to be there along for the ride!
-See how ChiroUp makes this happen and try your first 14 days FREE.
+This is the year to take your practice to new heights, and we want to be there along for the ride!
+See how ChiroUp makes this happen, and try your first 14 days FREE.

 1. Toyoshima S, Hoshikawa T, Miyashita M, et al. Contribution of the body parts to throwing performance.
 Biomechanics IV.
 Blatimore, University Park Press, 1974;169–174 Link